montaubantourisme-18.jpg

 1974 - 2007

-Caroline Aigle is a fighter pilot, Commander in the French Air Force.
-She is the first female fighter pilot to be assigned to an Air Force combat squadron.
+Caroline Aigle is a fighter pilot and commander in the French Air Force.
+She was the first woman fighter pilot to be assigned to an Air Force combat squadron.

-An accomplished sportswoman and distinguished pilot, the City of Montauban paid tribute to her by installing a helicopter on a roundabout at the city gates.
+An accomplished sportswoman and outstanding pilot, the town of Montauban has paid tribute to her by installing a helicopter on a roundabout at the city gates.

 Close